2019 American League Championship Series: Game 5

 Game 5 was originally scheduled for October 17, but was rescheduled to October 18 when Game 4 was postponed.
 Pitcher CC Sabathia, who had left Game 4 with a shoulder injury, was removed from the Yankees' postseason roster and replaced by Ben Heller.

 The Astros took an early 1–0 lead, as George Springer led off the game with an infield single, went to second on a passed ball, advanced to third on a ground out, and then scored on a wild pitch.
-DJ LeMahieu tied the game with a home run to lead off the bottom of the first, followed four batters later by an Aaron Hicks three-run homer that hit the right-field foul pole to give the Yankees a 4–1 lead.
+But the Yankees would strike back immediately, as DJ LeMahieu tied the game with a home run to lead off the bottom of the first on Justin Verlander's second pitch.
+Aaron Judge followed with a single before Gleyber Torres advanced him to third on a double, setting up a crucial opportunity.
+Verlander appeared to have recovered, striking out Giancarlo Stanton on a full count before putting Aaron Hicks in an 0-2 hole.
+However, Hicks would lay off the next three pitches, all outside the zone, before crushing a fly ball down the right field line.
+With the entire stadium holding its breath, the ball hit the foul pole to immense celebration from the crowd, giving the Yankees a 4–1 lead.
 New York starting pitcher James Paxton left after six innings, having allowed one run on four hits while striking out nine.
-Houston starter Justin Verlander went seven innings, striking out nine while allowing four runs on five hits, and suffered the loss.
+Verlander, despite the shaky start, would hold the fort for seven innings, striking out nine while allowing four runs on five hits, and suffered the loss.
 With no scoring other than in the first inning, Aroldis Chapman set down the side in order in the top of the ninth, earning his second save this postseason, as he retired Springer on a groundout to Gio Urshela to send the series back to Houston and extend the Yankees' season.
 This was the first game in MLB postseason history (1,609 games) that both teams scored in the first inning, then were held scoreless the rest of the game.